yakovbeder/oc-mirror-web-app/README.md

 > - This ensures you have access to the complete list of operators and their channels
 > - Subsequent runs can use `./container-run.sh` (without the flag) for faster startup

-The script automatically detects whether you have Docker or Podman and uses the appropriate one.
+The script automatically detects whether you have Podman and uses it.

 The script will:
-- ✅ Detect your container runtime (Docker or Podman)
+- ✅ Detect your container runtime (Podman)
 - ✅ Check container runtime availability
 - ✅ Create necessary data directories
 - ✅ Build the container image (includes oc and oc-mirror v2)